 Myth Vs. Reality

-At Seal Solar, we believe that 2019 is the year to debunk myths about solar and help Arkansas homeowners make valuable upgrades.
+At Seal Solar, we believe that 2020 is the year to debunk myths about residential solar and help Arkansas homeowners make valuable upgrades.
 Here are a few of the most common misconceptions surrounding solar energy, all of which are untrue:

 Solar panels are too expensive.